-The objective of this international conference is to reflect on the issues of attracting and retaining talents in the territories as a factor for the development of the endogenous potential of these territories.
-The conference takes place on 7 February 2018 at Viana do Castelo, Portugal.
+The objective of this international conference was to reflect on the issues of attracting and retaining talents in the territories as a factor for the development of the endogenous potential of these territories.
+The conference took place on 7 February 2018 at Viana do Castelo, Portugal.
+A follow-up event is now envisaged for October 2018, to be co-organised with LDnet and other partners, on the theme of “Integrated local development strategies to retain and attract talents in regions”.

 The challenge of attracting and retaining talents, especially young people and especially in sparsely populated areas, has become a recurring theme for regional and local authorities struggling to increase their talent pool as a way to ensure their prosperity.